- 1 Top 7 Best Air Purifiers Under $100 Compared

 #2 Levoit Air Purifier for Home – Honorable MentionWHY WE LIKE IT: A compact desktop friendly budget air purifier that reduces odors while filtering out smoke, pollen, pet dander and PM 2.5 pollutants.
 It’s great for someone looking to remove smoke, cooking odors or allergens from a small space such as an office, den or bedroom.

-This desktop air purifier is great for removing smoke, pollen, dust and pet dander from the air in rooms up to about 87 square feet.
+This desktop air purifier is great for removing smoke, pollen, dust and pet dander from the air in small rooms up to about 87 square feet.
 It’s energy efficient, too, with an Energy Star certification, like our top pick.
 This air filter is CARB compliant for California and benefits from a compact, aesthetically pleasing design that incorporates a switchable nightlight.
 It has three fan speeds and can circulate the air in a typical 87 square foot room about four times per hour.

 Unlike the Germ Guardian free-standing air purifier, however, the Levoit desktop air purifier lacks a UV-C sanitization function.
 Depending on what you want from your air purifier, however, this is either a benefit or a drawback.
 On the one hand, it doesn’t kill viruses or smaller bacteria (though it does remove a lot of bacteria and mold from the air, since it traps particles as small as .3 microns.)
 On the other hand, it doesn’t use ozone, which can itself be a lung irritant.
 Speaking of lung irritants, check out the best air purifier for mold.